rpedrodasilva10/neoway-integration-challenge/README.md

 - This endpoint takes no arguments

 **Responses**
-- `200 CREATED` - Success, database cleared
+- `200 OK` - Success, database cleared